 Accidental.
 On 12 November, 2016 a small Empidonax flycatcher was discovered foraging on a sunny hillside in Fundy National Park.
 The bird was closely studied and photographs confirmed it was a Hammond's Flycatcher, a first for New Brunswick.
 The bird was seen by several birders the following morning.
+A second Hammond's Flycatcher was identified from photographs taken at Black River, east of Saint John on 22 September, 2023.
 Hammond's Flycatcher ranges from British Columbia north to the Yukon and Alaska during the summer months and strays only occasionally to the East Coast.